Sunday, October 6, 2024

 The climax of the movie vibe we were experiencing started when two figures came walking up the path towards us as we exited Chiesa Madonna del Carmine.
 Within a minute we were shaking hands and embracing Donato and Davide D'Agrosa, cousins I didn't know I had just a few days before.
 Davide is Donato's son and with the help of a family tree diagram prepared by Carmen, we were able draw a line to how we are connected.
 Ancestry.com tells me Davide and I are "4th Cousins" and Donato is "3rd Cousin 1x Removed".
 Those distinctions don't really matter.
 They are family and couldn't have been more welcoming.
 Any concerns that maybe we'd be inconveniencing them were quickly washed away.
 This meeting felt like destiny fulfilled after decades of research into family history.

-Over the next hour we traded stories about our roots, exchanged gifts and got to know each other.
 It wasn't long before we learned Davide (33) had a passion for music (including Bruce Springsteen) and football (soccer).
 Davide is both a singer-songwriter (he was performing the next night at the Brassens festival in Marsico) and captain of FC Sancto Elia, the local football team representing the district of Sant' Elia where my great grandmother Domenica lived.
 In fact, Davide and Donato live in Sant' Elia today!
 We were given multiple gifts connected to the football club and we gave a small gift we had brought from the US (a tote bag with Philly landmarks...including the Italian Market, of course).

 We walked the grounds around the former monastery taking "family pictures" at scenic overlooks.
 A cannon even fired in the distance, a daily reminder of the upcoming festival for San Gianuario.
 Eventually after suggesting we go get drinks together, we strolled back in the direction of our car, but we wouldn't be leaving just yet.
 Instead we headed towards the front door of a former convent for the Benedictine nuns of San Tommaso.
 It is a large building with a rich history (even served as a "princely residence" in a former life).